SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/editing-items.md

 language: en
 ---

-# Edit items
+# Edit name and/or description of item

 You can change the name or description of an item previously set up in Settings and maintenance.

 > [!NOTE]
 > The name of the item will be changed wherever it is already in use in SuperOffice CRM.
-If you want to avoid this, delete the old item instead and create a new one (see [Delete items][1]).
+If you want to avoid this, [delete the old item][1] instead and create a new one.

-To edit the name and/or description of an item:

 1. [!include[Go to Lists](includes/goto-lists.md)]